buditanrim/buditanrim.github.io/_drafts/2018-10-03-making-child-principles.markdown

 Sounds familiar?

-Having countless debates to make an agreement with your friends is commonly happens because there is different opinions or values.
-And to be frank, using opinion is not the best thing to have an agreement.
+Having countless debates to make an agreement happens because there are different opinions, values, and belief.
+Honestly, this happens in a lot of team.
+Where people will start to have a debate and using their own personal taste and opinion.

-This also very common to happen in your UX or design team.
-Each team member might have their own personal perspective and we started to argue about what's better and what's not.
+This can drag you to a time-sucking debate that will lead you nowhere.

+It's essential for the company to have a design principles.
+It's also essential for a

+So, I want to share my process on how did I created the subset of principles while I work at Shopify.

 ## Adopting design principles to your team
-While I work at Shopify, Polaris have the [principles][polaris-principles] that is contribute back to what we think is true and why.
+At Shopify, Polaris<sup>1</sup> have the [principles][polaris-principles] that hold the source of truth; what we think is true and why.

 ## Is it really valuable?
 Now, the elephant in the room, is it worth the time to create bunch of words?
 To be honest, I used to be a person who sees principles just as a set of "cool" words.
 I was inexperience and all my focus was on the hard skill and all that.